The Dog Blog

 Even genetics can play a role in which dog is impacted by an event more deeply than another

 Like humans, our dogs see, feel and experience events.
 Their perceptions and how they react is based on their own internal “brain” and not all dogs who experience a specific event will react in the same way.
 Some dogs can move, for example, from one home to another without any real impact on behaviour or expression of trauma while for other dogs this can result in complete emotional shut down.
 The challenge is that we cannot employ “talk therapy” as we might with a human.
 Even the play therapy we might use in working with a traumatized human child is not possible with a trauma affected companion pet.
-So we go gently, “listen” and observe what our dog may be telling us through their actions.
-We do our best to avoid labels such as aggressive that can then lead people to expect a certain type of behaviour and in fact inadvertently elicit that behaviour in the dog.
+So we move gently, “listen” and observe what our dog may be telling us through their actions.
+We do our best to avoid labels such as 'aggressive' that can then lead people to expect a certain type of behaviour and, in fact, inadvertently elicit that behaviour in the dog.